Meet the team

 I have been an advisor for 14 Years, originally working for the National Federation of Residential Landlords based on the South Coast.
 I remember I first started not long after the introduction of Deposit Protection Legislation.
 (I know I can’t believe it’s been that long since it was first made law!).
 I have been in customer service type roles for all my working life, including 15 years as cabin crew.
-I have recently been promoted to one of the Team Leaders for the Advice Line.

 What do you enjoy most about your role as one of our expert advisers

 I am a landlord myself so I have always had a keen interest in this sector but I really enjoy being able to help people and put them on the right track.
 It’s very rewarding to be told that I have been able to assist a landlord with sorting out a difficult situation, or to be thanked for having put their mind at ease over an issue they may be having with their tenants.